Do you often find yourself lying awake worrying in the middle of the night?

 Now, I’ll break it down a bit further, and give you 28 actionable tips.28 ways you can stop lying awake worrying. #insomnia #anxiety #sleeptips Click To Tweet

-Sleep experts all seem to agree on the same basic guidelines to help people who want to improve their sleep (you can read the 12 main tips in my previous post).
+Sleep experts all seem to agree on the same basic guidelines to help people who want to improve their sleep and minimise insomnia (you can read the 12 main tips in my previous post).
 So start by making sure you’re following those.

 What if you’ve been following that advice, but you still can’t stop lying awake worrying?